Crisliu/Agile-Data-Science/README.md

 For a manual install read Appendix A for further setup instructions.
 Checkout [manual_install.sh](manual_install.sh) if you want to install the tools yourself and run the example code.

+Note: You must READ THE MANUAL INSTALL SCRIPT BEFORE RUNNING IT.
+It does things to your `~/.bash_profile` that you should know about.
+Again, this is not recommended for beginners.

 Note: You must have Java installed on your computer for these instructions to work.
 You can find more information about how to install Java here: [https://www.java.com/en/download/help/download_options.xml](https://www.java.com/en/download/help/download_options.xml)

 ## Downloading Data